kellenpetersen/kellenpetersen.github.io/_pages/contact.md

 author_profile: true
 ---

-If you want to discuss the possibility of collaboration, some of my previous research project or anything academic relation, feel free to contact at the following email adresses :
+If you want to discuss the possibility of a collaboration, some of my previous research projects or anything academic related, feel free to contact me at the following email adress :

 cedric@utstat.toronto.edu